cdominicatBI/APIDocPortal/docs/AcessControlServiceUserGuide.md

 ## APIs in This Set

-The endpoints of this microservice are summarized below.
-To learn more about a specific API, follow the link in the left column.
+The endpoints of the [Access Control Service API](reference/AccessControlServiceYAML.yml) are summarized below.

 ### Permissions APIs